 Located in rural Woodinville, this luxury inn accommodates visitors to the greater Seattle area who are ready for ultimate pampering.
 Situated on five landscaped acres that border the scenic Sammamish River, the lodge is approximately 25 miles from the Seattle-Tacoma International airport.
-It is also conveniently located right next to the Redhook Brewery and several popular wineries.
+It is also conveniently located right next to the new site of Teatro ZinZanni dinner theatre and dozens of tasting rooms.
 Decor in the 86 rooms of the quaint lodge is rustic yet upscale, with features including stone fireplaces, soaking tubs and Italian Frette linens.
-The lodge's Spa and Health Club features fitness facilities, a sauna, outdoor Jacuzzi, massage therapy and spa treatments.
-Additional amenities include morning newspapers, CD and DVD libraries, bike rentals, concierge services and meeting/banquet space.
-Attached to the lodge is the Barking Frog, winner of the Washington Wine Commission's 2003 Restaurant of the Year award.
-Each evening the lodge hosts cocktails and wine tasting.
+The lodge's Spa and Health Club features fitness facilities, a sauna, outdoor jacuzzi, massage therapy and spa treatments.
+Additional amenities include morning newspapers, CD and DVD libraries, bike rentals and concierge services.
+Attached to the lodge is the Barking Frog, or treat yourself the extensive tasting menu offered at neighboring The Herbfarm.
+Each evening the lodge hosts cocktails and wine tasting, too.

-The newest addition to the Kimpton Seattle line-up, the Palladian hotel finds a home in a renovated, 97-room property located on the edge of Seattle's Belltown neighborhood (2000 2nd Avenue).
+The most recent addition to the Kimpton Seattle line-up, the Palladian hotel finds a home in a renovated, 97-room property located on the edge of Seattle's Belltown neighborhood (2000 2nd Avenue).
 Inside the historic 1910 building, the transformed hotel boasts "an edgy, masculine style and a touch of whimsy with celebrity-emblazoned lobby art, and a pillow in each room, including the regal-garbed likenesses of David Bowie, Leonardo DiCaprio, Tom Selleck, Dave Grohl and others."
-On-site culinary gem Shaker + Spear (which seats 65 and has a 12-person bar) features a seafood-centric menu paired with fresh, regional ingredients; items include favorites like sage sausage, fried 'scotch' olives, charred octopus with hazelnut romesco and fingerling potatoes, and whole grilled branzino with saffron aioli, asparagus and roasted tomato.
+On-site culinary gem Shaker + Spear (which seats 65 and has a 12-person bar) features a seafood-centric menu paired with fresh, regional ingredient with celebrated chef Carolynn Spence at the helm.

-In downtown Seattle, Hotel Theodore has just opened as a "landmark reborn."
-In an historic 1929 building, the luxury hotelï¿½ï¿½"consisting of 153 guest rooms, 12 of which are spacious studio suites with soaking tubs and loaner rain jacketsï¿½ï¿½"honors the city's longstanding tradition of makers, builders and doers.
+In downtown Seattle, Hotel Theodore entered the scene as a "landmark reborn."
+In an historic 1929 building, the luxury hotel, consisting of 153 guest rooms, 12 of which are spacious studio suites with soaking tubs and loaner rain jackets,"honors the city's longstanding tradition of makers, builders and doers.
 The hotel, proud to provide guests "with an authentic, genuine experience," values the hand-crafted and custom-tailored over the mass produced.
 Alluring draws range from intriguing artwork (provided by the Museum of History and Industry) that celebrates Seattle's pioneering spirit.
 Guests also enjoy "a renowned sleep experience," curated local amenities, welcoming and detail-oriented staff, a festive aperitivo hour in the beautifully revamped atrium lobby and an on-site restaurant (Rider) that boats one of the most happening happy hours in town.

 Seattle's only true waterfront hotel, this rustic-modern lodge on Elliot Bay proved a favorite of traveling international rock bands playing Seattle in the 1960s and 1970s (like the Beatles, for example!).
 The hotel actually juts over Elliot Bay, and some stars were said to fish right from its windows.
+Check out the new Rock N' Roll suites to truly get in the spirit.
 Roughly half of the hotel's 223 rooms offer stunning Olympic Mountain and sunset views; the remainder face the iconic Seattle skyline.
 Each room has its own gas fireplace and custom luxury bedding.
 Eco- and pet-friendly, the hotel has a boutique featuring eco-chic Pacific Northwest-inspired items, and its coffee bar brews, naturally, fair-trade espresso and coffee by Starbucks.
-Other amenities include 24-hour fitness and business centers, room service, laundry and dry-cleaning services, plus complimentary bath amenities.
-Valet parking is $34 per day.
+Other amenities include 24-hour fitness and business centers (with a daily amenity fee).
+Valet parking is $49 per night.
 Dining is available on site at the hotel's famed seafood restaurant Six Seven.